Kankyō Ongaku: Donegal (2024)

 Gareth Quinn Redmond + Albert Karch

-Since releasing his first album Laistigh den Ghleo, Gareth Quinn Redmond’s work has continued to be inspired by the Japanese concept of Kankyō Ongaku, Environmental Music.
-This concept runs throughout Quinn Redmond’s approach to writing, which focuses on building and sustaining a connection between listener and environment.
-Gareth has released works in the ambient style collaborating internationally with artists such as Albert Karch, C.R.
-Gillespie, Francis Harris and Irish painter Conor Campbell.
-A selection of these records have been released on record labels including Hidden Harmony Recordings and WRWTFWW Records.
+Since releasing his debut album Laistigh den Ghleo, Gareth Quinn Redmond has continued to draw inspiration from the Japanese concept of Kankyō Ongaku (environmental music).
+This philosophy underpins his compositional approach, which aims to foster a deep connection between listener and environment.
+He has released a number of ambient works in collaboration with international artists including Albert Karch, C.R.
+Gillespie, Francis Harris, and Irish painter Conor Campbell.
+Several of these recordings have appeared on renowned labels such as Hidden Harmony Recordings and WRWTFWW Records.

-Gareth is also one of Ireland’s most in-demand session musicians, performing and recording with some of the island’s most celebrated artists, including Villagers, James Vincent McMorrow, Ye Vagabonds, Glen Hansard, and Bell X1.
+Gareth is also one of Ireland’s most sought-after session musicians, performing and recording with leading Irish acts including Villagers, James Vincent McMorrow, Ye Vagabonds, Glen Hansard, and Bell X1.

-Albert Karch is an ambient musician, record producer and multi-instrumentalist.
-He has contributed to more than 40 albums across many genres of music.
-His 2019 album, Celestially Light, was recorded in collaboration with Japanese artist Ichiko Aoba.
+Albert Karch is an ambient musician, record producer, and multi-instrumentalist.
+He has contributed to over 40 albums across a wide range of genres.
+His 2019 release Celestially Light was a collaboration with acclaimed Japanese artist Ichiko Aoba.

-Albert incorporates his experiences with environmental music in his approach to production and often encourages artists to work for extended periods at unique locations rather than traditional recording studios.
-He graduated from the Rhythmic Music Conservatory in Copenhagen with a master’s in composition and a bachelor’s degree in performance.
+Albert integrates environmental music into his production methods, often encouraging artists to record in unique locations rather than traditional studio settings.
+He holds a master’s degree in composition and a bachelor’s degree in performance from the Rhythmic Music Conservatory in Copenhagen.

 Stephen Shannon

-Stephen Shannon is a composer, musician and producer who works out of his own studio, Experimental Audio in Dublin, where he writes and composes for film, documentaries and television.
-His most recent film work includes scores for Claire Dix’s feature film Sunlight (2023), Kim Bartley’s award-winning feature documentary Pure Grit (2021) and The Ex Wife (2022), a four-part TV drama for Paramount.
-Previously, he composed the scores for an adaptation of Daniel Woodrell’s Tomato Red, directed by Juanita Williams and Brian O’Malley’s gothic horror, The Lodgers.
-He has recorded and released original music as a member of Halfset, Strands and Mount Alaska.
+Stephen Shannon is a composer, musician, and producer based in Dublin, working out of his studio, Experimental Audio.
+He composes original music for film, documentary, and television.
+Recent screen credits include Claire Dix’s feature Sunlight (2023), Kim Bartley’s award-winning documentary Pure Grit (2021), and the Paramount TV drama The Ex-Wife (2022).
+Previous work includes scores for the adaptation of Daniel Woodrell’s Tomato Red (dir.
+Juanita Wilson) and Brian O’Malley’s gothic horror The Lodgers.
+He has also released original music as a member of Halfset, Strands, and Mount Alaska.

 Natalia Beylis